Everyday vs every day (everyday versus every day)

-In this post, you will certainly find out the difference between the two words in terms of meaning and use.
+In this post, we will look at the difference between every day and everyday in terms of meaning and use.

 Everyday is an adjective that we can use to describe something which happens every day or regularly; something ordinary and usual not special.